Glass rimmer: Glass rimmers

 These devices come in two, three, four or even five-tier models.
 The most basic model comes with two compartments.
 One is for a sponge pad that is generally soaked with lime juice, and the other is filled with salt, since that’s the most common item used for rimming a glass.
 Most of them can be used without the pad providing an extra compartment for a different rimming material.

 Rimming tray

 A long narrow ceramic tray can also be used to rim a glass.
 They are easier to clean, easier to fill, reasonably sturdy and they lend themselves to the partial rim technique.

 Plate

 An ordinary coffee cup saucer is sufficient for many typical glasses.
 The eponymously named Margarita glass might require something as large as the traditional side plate.

 Barmaid rimmer

-There are actual devices, such as the Barmaid rimmer that can rim glasses.
+There are devices, such as the Barmaid rimmer, that can rim glasses.
 This device is something akin to a pepper mill, and fits on the edge of the glass and dispenses precisely the right amount of the substance by operating a button on top with one’s thumb as one rotates it or the glass.
 Its main advantage is that one can rim a glass after it is filled with liquid.